 Four of my favourite labour snacks are:

 - Gelatin gummies.
-Naturally sweetened with fruit and a touch of rice malt syrup, these are my kind of lollies!
-While we often don’t feel like much to eat at all during labour, small mouthfuls can make all the difference
+Naturally sweetened with fruit and a touch of honey or rice malt syrup, these are my kind of lollies!
+While we often don’t feel like much to eat at all during labour, small mouthfuls can make all the difference.

 - Black Tahini Cookies.
 Did you know that in Eastern culture, black sesame seeds are considered a lactation aid and are rich in B vitamins, which are perfect for physical replenishment postpartum?
 Nature continue to be the most powerful source of health.